ramos07/pose-estimation/README.md

 ### "Out of the Box" Backend
 * Note: This was done on macOS, so Windows might have some packages that are different but overall same idea
 * Make sure to have [homebrew](https://brew.sh/) and node installed, if node is not already installed type "brew install node" into the Command Line Terminal (CLT)
-* Check your node version by typing "npm -v" into the CLT, make sure it's at least v6.13.4 or better
+* Check your node version by typing "npm -v" into the CLT, make sure to use v6.13.4
 * Clone github repo
 * Go into github repo and then into the server directory
 * **IMPORTANT** - type "npm install @tensorflow/tfjs-node" into CLT